 If you do not like your attending physician, you may switch to a different physician.
 If you decide to change physicians, your new physician must fill out an 827 form.
 You can only change your attending physician twice for the duration of your claim.

 If your attending physician takes you off of work or gives you work restrictions, you need to make sure you get a copy of your restrictions before you leave the doctor’s office.
-Your employer or workers compensation insurer needs your current restrictions so it can timely pay your temporary disability benefits.
+Your employer or workers compensation insurer needs your current restrictions so you can timely receive the temporary disability benefits that you are owed.

 You must be completely honest with your attending physician.
 The amount and type of your workers compensation benefits depend almost entirely upon the opinion of your attending physician.
 In order to be valid, your attending physician’s opinion must be based on accurate and truthful information.

 Your attending physician may refer you to a specialist such as a neurosurgeon or an orthopedist.
 If you then begin treating with a specialist, that specialist may become your attending physician for a period of time.
 As long as your doctor referred you to the specialist, the change from your original doctor to the specialist does not count as one of your three allowable changes in attending physician.
 You will still retain the right to change attending physicians twice more.

 Your workers compensation insurer may enroll you in a Managed Care Organization (MCO).
 An MCO works as a “middle man” between the insurer and your physician.
 The MCO will have a panel of medical providers; if enrolled in an MCO, you must choose an attending physician from this panel.
 If you treat with a “non-panel” doctor, the insurer will not pay those medical bills and you will not receive temporary disability benefits even if your doctor takes you off of work.

 Insurer Mandated Medical Evaluations (IME)